EQGW/EQGW.github.io/HowToForLecturers.md

 5. Some of it is different from what you want, so set to work editing it.
 Make sure to note the markdown code that makes the links to the previous and the next lectures, and correct those.
 Also, of course, correct the heading that announces the number of the lecture.
 One subtle point of Markdown syntax is that if you are highlighting text, or changing headers, _make sure you understand whether there should be a blank before or after the text being highlighted_.
 (Generally, yes for headers, no for text).
 6. To figure out Markdown syntax, open a new window on your desktop and in it search for "Github Markdown" and look at some set of easy instructions.
 7. You can see roughly what the page will look like by clicking on the eyeball which is to the right of Edit, at the top of the editing area.
-8. **__But__** whatever you do, when you are ready to go elsewhere, _don't_ until you go down to the green button that asks you to Commit your content, and press that so that it changes color.
-Otherwise, of course, you will lose everything you did when you leave.
+8. **__But__** whatever you do, when you are ready to go elsewhere, _don't_ until you go down to the green button that asks you to "Commit changes", and press that confidently enough that it changes color, showing that you weren't too timid.
+Otherwise, of course, you will lose everything you changed when you leave.

 You probably want to link to PDF or PPT files of slides, to files of R exercises, and other media.
 Do <em>not put these files into our Github repository</em>, but instead post those files to the appropriate folder for Google Drive for the fhleqg Gmail account.
 Use the instructions below for “posting files to be linked to from the web page” and also the instructions below that for obtaining the link for each such file to make a link from the web page that you are creating in this list of instructions.